MUSE | MUN

 Companion: A black cobra named Vesper

-Favorite Food: Anything spicy and heavily seasoned dishes and strong alcohol drinks and coffee.
+Favorite Food: Super spicy and heavily seasoned dishes and strong alcohol.
 Also has a big sweet tooth.

-Appearance: Thin, with pale, cool-toned skin, long light blueish teal hair, and piercing red eyes.
+Appearance: Thin, with pale, cool-toned skin, with some scales, long light green hair, and piercing green and pink eyes.
 She has sharp teeth, pointy ears and sometimes a snake to tongue.
 Not to mention the many scars from all her father's experiments.

 Segments: